 By Kathleen Wells

-It’s filled with attractions that are for real and brimming with history and culture.
+Tallahassee is filled with attractions that are brimming with history and culture.
 Culinary choices offer anything your heart can desire.
 Of course, like any flirtatious southern belle, Tallahassee has its quirky side.
 The mix makes it an unforgettable city.
 Spend a day there and you will agree.

 The really quirky Railroad Square Art District will make you want to return there as well.
 It is so colorful and filled with shops, art and artists at work.
 If you are there on First Friday of each month, it’s a mini Mardi Gras.

 Speaking of art, if you’re an art connoisseur, don’t miss LeMoyne Center for Visual Arts.
 When I visited, it was hosting a show for a very talented couple, Debra and Randy Brienen.
 The Brienens do a show called Side by Side.
 They each paint the same scene but each in his or her own style.
 The center hosts various art events each year.

 If you are ready for lunch now, try Kool Beanz Cafe.
 Kool Beanz is a hip modern bistro with lots of seafood as well as meat dishes.
 The Cornmeal Fried Oysters are delicious.
 Their motto says it all, Eat, Drink & Talk Loud – You’re Among Friends!

 Mission San Luis takes you way back to the earliest days of Florida History.
 Costumed docents dressed as Spanish settlers make the experience realistic.
 Recreated structures perfectly represent both native and settler’s homes and culture.